Features

 Do I have to use the AI suggestions?

-No. Every automated suggestion lands in your approval queue and requires your sign-off before it touches the client.
-You can also disable auto-adjustment entirely per client via the CoachConfig.
+No. Every suggestion lands in your approval queue and waits for your sign-off before it touches a client.
+You can also turn auto-adjustment off entirely, per client.

 Can I import an existing client roster?

 Yes.
 Invite clients via email; they create an account and link to you.
-Existing training history and weigh-ins can be imported via CSV; the engine starts adjusting from the moment it has enough data.
+Bring their training history and weigh-ins in by CSV, and adjustments start the moment there is enough data to act on.

 What if a client and I part ways?